St Peulan's is medieval in origin, and stands in isolation at the end of its raised, grassed causeway, which turns off the road signposted to Dolbaen.

-The chief glory of the church is what is now the font.
-This dates from the first half of the 11th century and is almost certainly the product of the same workshop as the fonts at Heneglwys and Llaniestyn and one of the great Celtic crosses now in Penmon Priory.
+The chief glory of St Peulan's is what is now the font.
+Tucked behind the pews at the west end, it dates from the first half of the 11th century and is almost certainly the product of the same workshop as the fonts at Heneglwys and Llaniestyn and one of the great Celtic crosses now in Penmon Priory.

-Peter Lord suggests it began life as an altar and that if so "as an altar of the pre-Norman period it is a unique survivor in Wales, and, indeed, in Britain." (from ‘Medieval Vision: The Visual Culture of Wales, University of Wales Press, 2003)
+Peter Lord suggests it began life as an altar and that if so "as an altar of the pre-Norman period it is a unique survivor in Wales, and, indeed, in Britain." (from Medieval Vision: The Visual Culture of Wales, University of Wales Press, 2003)